Reassessment & Property Taxes

 When any new grant deed is recorded, a Preliminary Change in Ownership Form must also be filed.
 This form, filed with the County Recorder's Office, is sent to the Assessor's Office, informing them of the potential change in ownership.
 However, as long as the homeowners have properly filled out the form, their transfer of the title from themselves to their revocable living trust will be excluded from reassessment and their property bill remain the same.

 Other transfers that fall under the exclusion from the change in ownership exception include transfers between spouses; transfers to replace a principal residence owned by a person age 55 and over; transfers after the death of a co-tenant; and transfers between parents and children.
 These are only a few of the several different transactions that qualify for an exclusion.

 Adult children whose parents will be giving them their real estate benefit greatly from the transfer between parent and child exclusion.
 The exclusion can work both ways, but it is more common for parents to give their children a property than the reverse.
 The recipients who are fortunate enough be gifted a property also get to avoid what can often be a very large increase in property taxes.
 For example, if mom and dad bought a house valued at $200,000 in the 1990s, their property tax bill would initially have been $2,000.
 Then with the 2% annual cap on increases, the amount of the tax bill would still be relatively low in comparison to a new tax bill based on the reassessment of the current home value.

 If you have questions about a transaction involving the potential or an actual change of ownership of your real estate, feel free to reach out to me.
 While this is not a highly complex area of law, mistakes can be expensive and a big headache.
 So, let's start a conversation.
-I invite you to fill out the form on the left side of this webpage or you can call at the number above.
+I invite you to contact me via phone or text.